iQuerz/iQScript/README.md

 **v1.0**: (First iteration, when I got the idea to upload this here.)

 ## Script Files
 `"Hey!
 I know my stuff.
 I want to set it up myself!
 Manually!"` Don't worry.
 I got your back.
 If you want to copy the contents of the actual scripts and play with them *yourself*, you will find them inside `Tools-Data/iQScript-Configurator/iQScript-Configurator/Resources`.
 Or you can simply follow [this link here](https://github.com/iQuerz/iQScript/tree/main/Tools-Data/iQScript-Configurator/iQScript-Configurator/Resources).
+Note that you must add a line of code, `currentVersion = 2.5.0`, to the beginning of the main `iQScript.ahk` file for it to work.

 ## //TODO:
 - Add a hotkey for a gui with all the hotkeys (context menu)
 - Add an easily editable programs blacklist for select hotkeys
-- Add an on/off toggle hotkey for the whole script
+- V3.0 Installer with easily expandable code

 Any thoughts or suggestions are more than welcome.
 If you like my work, I have another repository dedicated to running powershell by f12 key with additional fancy stuff.